-Ever since the PPACA was first being discussed, the individual mandate has been touted as a buffer to protect health insurance carriers – and in turn, policyholders – from adverse selection that would otherwise certainly occur in a guaranteed issue individual market.
+Ever since the PPACA was first being discussed, the individual mandate has been touted as a buffer to protect health insurance carriers - and in turn, policyholders - from adverse selection that would otherwise certainly occur in a guaranteed issue individual market.
 It seemed that as long as people were required to maintain health insurance coverage, adverse selection would be minimized and people would be unlikely to purchase health insurance only during periods of sickness.
-But there was still enough concern about adverse selection that HHS issued a proposal for open enrollment periods in the individual market starting next year.
+But there was still enough concern about adverse selection that HHS issued a proposal for open enrollment for individual health insurance plans starting next year.
 This proposal was released at the end of November, and the specific details regarding the open enrollment period are on page 70595 of this Federal Register.

 The proposal from HHS questions whether it would be better to have one uniform open enrollment period for everyone (October - December), or whether it might make more sense to go by policy years and have open enrollments spread out throughout the year based on when a policy renews (for example, our own family's health insurance policy renews in September each year, so that would mean that our open enrollment in a policy year design might be from August to October).